Wojciechm13/QrScanner-AndroidAppProject/README.md

 Will not Have:
 - QR code generator
-- Registration functionality <- NOT IMPLEMENTED
+- Registration functionality <- IMPLEMENTED